Choosing a quality service

 - What is your quality rating?

-- What is the process if I need to increase or decrease the hours of care?
+- What do I need to do or who do I speak to if I need to change the hours of care?

 - What are the fees?

-- Are there any fee subsidies?
+- Are there any fee subsidies or assistance from the government ot help with costs?
 For more information visit fees and subsidies

 - Are there any other costs I’ll be asked to pay over and above the fees?
 E.g. Enrolment fee, extra for public holidays?